michelesr/thesis/src/context.md

 weren't equipped with a well defined software architecture.
-For simple, small, applications, developed by few (often one) persons, the absence of a defined software architecture wasn't a problem, but in bigger projects this absence often leaded to examples of *spaghetti code*, that brought entire projects to failure.
+For simple, small, applications, developed by few (often one) persons, the absence of a defined software architecture wasn't a problem, but in bigger projects this absence often led to examples of *spaghetti code*, that brought entire projects to failure.
 The situation improved when developers began to divide the code using a modular approach, as suggested by the Unix philosophy @unix, assuring reuse and a better maintenance of the projects.